ianmcd/boilerplate/README.md

 #Boilerplate

-Personal starting ppoint configuration for web projects.
+Personal starting point configuration for web projects.
 Incorporates a few different ideas/systems mixed to my liking, use at own risk.

 ### Versionlog & Updates